Wire report

 What happened

-According to IEEE Spectrum’s source item, What Makes a Job Dull, Dirty, or Dangerous?, For years, the field of robotics has used the terms “dull, dirty, and dangerous” (DDD) to describe the types of tasks or jobs where robots might be useful—by doing work that’s undesirable for people.
+According to IEEE Spectrum’s linked report, What Makes a Job Dull, Dirty, or Dangerous?, For years, the field of robotics has used the terms “dull, dirty, and dangerous” (DDD) to describe the types of tasks or jobs where robots might be useful—by doing work that’s undesirable for people.
 A classic example of a DDD job is one of “repetitive physical labor on a steaming hot factory floor involving heavy machinery that threatens life and limb.”
 But determining which human activities fit into these categories is not as straightforward as it seems.
 What exactly is a “dull” task, and who makes that assumption?
 Is “dirty” work just about needing to wash your hands afterwards, or is there also an aspect of social stigma?
 What data can we rely on to classify jobs as “dangerous?”
 Our recent work (which was not dull at all) tackles these questions and proposes a framework to help roboticists understand the job context for our technology.
 First, we did an empirical analysis of robotics

 Context